-Pandemic room and board refunds will be addressed by our COVID-19 emregency response procedures.
+Pandemic room and board refunds will be addressed by our emergency response procedures.

 Credit Balance Policy: If a credit balance is created by federeal Title IV funds it will be sent to the student within 10 business days.

 For Families, Students